riccabolla/Staphylococcus_aureus_tropism/README.md

 For the list of downloaded samples see [sample_list.txt](./sample_list.txt) To use SRA toolkit look at [SRA_toolkit.txt](./SRA_toolkit.tx).
+Move all downloaded samples to the folder named "sra".
-For fastqdump, use the fastqdump.sh script in the [script](./script) folder.
+For fastqdump, go to the "sra" folder and lunch the fastqdump.sh script in the [script](./script) folder.

 ## Quality control
 In your main directory create two folders named "sra" and "sra_filtered".